Our #DrawTheLine Campaign

 - However, this can only happen successfully when a child has overcome war.

-You go to school, but you cannot concentrate.
+You're in school, but you cannot concentrate.

-You have food, but you haven’t got any appetite.
+You have food, but no appetite.

 (The figures mentioned in this article are based upon on recommendations from the Lancet Commission on Global Mental Health, 2018, the plans of the World Health Organization (WHO) 2013-2020, the Sustainable Development Goals of the UN (SDGs 2015-2030) and the London held World Mental Health Summit 2018.)